ONEmCommunications/documents/docs/getting_started/nodejs.md

 Now run ngrok to create a secure tunnel to your local computer so that your app is visible to the ONEm servers.

 ```
-$ ./ngrok http 8080
+$ ngrok http 8080
 ```

 ngrok will launch a continuous display to the console.
-Make a note of the http or https forwarding address.
+Make a note of the HTTP or HTTPS forwarding address.
 In the example below the address is `http://6e3f3fce.ngrok.io`:

 ```
 Forwarding        http://6e3f3fce.ngrok.io -> http://localhost:8080
 ```

-Navigate to the forwarding link on your browser and you should see a *Hello World* greeting.
+Navigate to the forwarding link in your browser and you should see a *Hello World* greeting.

 The *Hello World* example app expects to receive HTTP requests as users perform certain actions.
 We call these callback notifications.
 The *Hello World* example app expects to receive callback notifications on the base path: `/api`.
 The ONEm platform will need to be configured with the fully qualified URL of this endpoint, including the base path.
-In our example above, the *callback url* would be `http://6e3f3fce.ngrok.io/api`
+In our example above, the *callback url* would be `http://6e3f3fce.ngrok.io/api`.
+We shall configure this callback url in the next step.

 !!! tip
     Make a note of your *callback url*, you will need it in the next step.